The Americans who eat in Budapest cafes: The Scots who work in burger joints:

 Eventually Wayne tires of anarchism (after being dumped by his French anarchist girlfriend, Manette) and goes home, stealing valuable antiques from another ex-girlfriend’s female partner on the way – the cab story.
 He finally ends up in Manchester.
 The only similar link between these books is that both central characters look for love in all the wrong places.
 Which seems to be the only place to look.

 The winner of the Smackdown?
-“Peace, Love and Petrol Bombs” by a TKO for humour, dialect, politics and action.
+“Peace, Love and Petrol Bombs” by a TKO for humor, dialect, politics and action.

 And I bought it at Mayday Books!